 On a more positive note, drugs that interfere with the reuptake of the neurotransmitter serotonin in the human brain are used as antidepressants.

-Chemical synapses are flexible
+Chemical synapses are flexible.

 Synaptic signaling, on the other hand, is much more flexible.
-For example, a sending neuron can “dial in” or “decrease” the amount of neurotransmitters it releases in response to the arrival of an action potential.
+For example, a sending neuron can “dial in” or “decrease” the number of neurotransmitters it releases in response to the arrival of an action potential.

-Similarly, a receptor cell can alter the number of receptors it puts on its membrane and how easily it responds to activation of those receptors.
+Similarly, a receptor cell can alter the number of receptors it puts on its membrane and how easily it responds to the activation of those receptors.
 These changes can strengthen or weaken communication at a particular synapse.

 Presynaptic and postsynaptic cells can dynamically change their signaling behavior based on their internal state or the signals they receive from other cells.

 This type of plasticity, or capacity for change, makes the synapse a key site for altering the strength of neural circuits and plays a role in learning and memory.
 Synaptic plasticity is also involved in addiction.